raffaeler/raspberrypi/NetCoreOnRPi/GettingStarted.md

 There are several Linux distributions available for the RPi.
 The most popular is the "Raspbian" a version derived from the Debian.
 In this guide I used the "Raspbian Stretch with Desktop" because it is easier to administer locally.
-The setup should work also for the "Raspbian Stretch Lite" too.
+The setup works also for the "Raspbian Stretch Lite".

 1. [Download the latest available Raspbian image](https://www.raspberrypi.org/downloads/raspbian/).
-Ensure you are downloading a "Stretch" release which has been released in August 2017.
+Ensure you are downloading a "Stretch" release which has been released in August 2017 or later.
 This is important because .NET Core relies on the versions of the libraries that has been updated / patched in Stretch.

 2. Extract the ZIP file.
-The file with the IMG extension must be "flashed" on a Micro-SD card.
+The file with the IMG extension must be flashed on a Micro-SD card.
 It is generally better high speed SDHC cards.
-In my demos I use the SanDisk Ultra 32GB Class 10 providing 80MB/sec.
+In my demos I use the SanDisk Ultra 32GB Class 10 providing about 80MB/sec.

 3. Flash the Image on the SD card.
 I use the popular utility "Win32DiskImager".
 Verify carefully to flash the card and not another card.
 And then verify again because the flash operation overwrite the content completely.